kubevirt/user-guide/docs/latest_release_notes.md

 - Many bug fixes in several areas
 - Support for `virtctl migrate`
 - Support configurable number of controller threads
-- Support to opt-out of bridge binding for podnetwork
+- Support to opt-out of bridge binding for podNetwork
 - Support for OpenShift Prometheus monitoring
 - Support for setting more SMBIOS fields
 - Improved containerDisk memory usage and speed